davidseid/interviews/stories.md

 ### Toughest Bug
   - SSR Bug with Google Maps React
     - changed to another library
+  - Problem:
+    - Multiple subcomponents that should have been rendering, but they were not
+    - Was working previously
+  - Action:
+    - Looked into the error messages, reference attribute error in React,
+    - Had to dig through the react package
+  - Result:
+    - Switched libraries

 ### Enjoyed
   - Identifying areas to make abstract